 Nail houses and holdouts are a phenomenon which has increased in recent decades, and that perhaps is a good sign.
 It is easy to characterise these buildings as the result of the brave little guy standing up to big multi-nationals, greedy corporate interests and aggressive governments.
 It's easy to side with the owners of the holdouts.
 And certainly it is true that sometimes the big guys try to bully, coerce and pressurise the owners to sell up and go away.
 That is human nature when in some cases, vast sums of money are at stake.
-But on the other hand, should individuals really stand in the way of progress which may be beneficial for the whole community?
+But on the other hand, should individuals really stand in the way of progress which may benefit the whole community?

 So why do I say nail houses are a good sign?
 Bear in mind that in past times when no individual rights existed, there would have been no chance of standing alone against authority.
 And even in more recent decades in countries such as China, there could have been no such concept as a nail house.
 The government would just have rode roughshod over any opposition, employing violence as and when required.
 Today there are civil rights and it is quite pleasing to see that small landowners feel emboldened enough to stand up for those rights even against the very mightiest of authorities.

 So whatever the future of the nail house, and despite the negative elements of human behaviour displayed here, whether it be the greediness of big business or the sheer cussed obstinacy of individuals, it is gratifying to see such David and Goliath battles in nations like America, Britain, Japan and China, and it is good to see that on occasion, David still wins.